site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 - Dependency libraries (`libaprutil`, `libapr`, `libexpat`, `libuuid1`, `libpcre2`)
 - `ca-bundle` package

-## Installation Behavior Details

-### Staged Installation Approach

-The script adopts a staged installation approach to maintain network connectivity throughout the process.

-All configuration changes are committed to the UCI system, followed by sequential restart of dnsmasq, odhcpd, and firewall services.
-Each service restart is executed individually, and in case of failure, configuration is restored from backup.
-The AdGuard Home service is started after all configuration changes and network service restarts are completed.

-This ensures configuration consistency while maintaining the ability to reliably rollback in case of failure.

-### State After Installation Completion

-At the time of installation completion, the state is as follows.

-- The AdGuard Home service is enabled and immediately started
-- Configuration changes for dnsmasq, odhcpd, and firewall are applied and each service has completed restart
-- dnsmasq operates on the backup port (default 54) and references 127.0.0.1#53 (AdGuard Home) as the upstream DNS
-- AdGuard Home listens on TCP/UDP port 53 and immediately provides DNS service
-- The web interface is accessible immediately after startup
+## Error Handling and Recovery Processing

+### System Resource Check

+If available memory is less than `MINIMUM_MEM` or free flash storage is less than `MINIMUM_FLASH`, an error message is displayed and the script exits.
+This check can be disabled with `-c` option or `SKIP_RESOURCE_CHECK=1`.

-### Package Update Behavior
+### Package Manager Update

-At the start of installation, the package manager's repository list is updated.

-- For opkg: executes `opkg update`
-- For apk: executes `apk update`

-Detailed output is displayed and the process terminates with an error if the update fails.
+If package list update via opkg or apk fails, detailed output is displayed and the script exits with an error.
+Network connection problems or repository failures are the main causes.

+### Dependency Package Installation

+If `htpasswd` installation fails, an error message is displayed and processing is aborted.
+This processing is skipped when `NO_YAML=1` is set.

+### AdGuard Home Installation

+On official binary download failure, service installation failure, or OpenWrt package installation failure, respective error messages are displayed and the script exits.
+If the OpenWrt package is unavailable, automatic fallback to official binary occurs.

+### Service Restart

+If dnsmasq, odhcpd, or firewall restart fails, an error message is displayed and the script exits.

+### LAN Interface Detection

+If LAN interface detection via `ubus` fails, an error message is displayed and the script exits.
+This may occur when executed in non-OpenWrt environments.

 ## Web Interface Information Display

-Upon installation completion, access information is displayed in the following format.
+At installation completion, access information is displayed in the following format.
 This display is processed by the `get_access` function.

-### Port Number Acquisition
+### Port Number Retrieval

-The web interface port number is determined in the following priority order.
+Web interface port number is determined in the following priority order:

 1. Retrieved from the `address:` field in the `http:` section of the YAML configuration file (`/etc/AdGuardHome/AdGuardHome.yaml` or `/etc/adguardhome.yaml`)
-2. Uses the value of environment variable `WEB_PORT` if the configuration file does not exist or cannot be read
+2. If the configuration file does not exist or cannot be read, the value of environment variable `WEB_PORT` is used

 ### IPv4 Access URL